ShuheZhang-MUMC/A-list-of-retinal-image-enhancement-papers/README.md

 * L. Xiong, H. Li, and L. Xu, "An enhancement method for color retinal images based on image formation model," Computer Methods and Programs in Biomedicine [[paper]](https://doi.org/10.1016/j.cmpb.2017.02.026)
 * P. Dai, H. Sheng, J. Zhang, L. Li, J. Wu, and M. Fan, "Retinal Fundus Image Enhancement Using the Normalized Convolution and Noise Removing," International Journal of Biomedical Imaging [[paper]](https://www.hindawi.com/journals/ijbi/2016/5075612/)
 * A. W. Setiawan, T. R. Mengko, O. S. Santoso, and A. B. Suksmono, "Color Retinal Image Enhancement using CLAHE," International Conference on ICT for Smart Society [[paper]](https://ieeexplore.ieee.org/abstract/document/6588092)

+## 4. Notes
+* The above content is constantly updated, welcome continuous attention!
+* If you have any question, please feel free to contact Shuhe Zhang (Email: shuhe.zhang@maastrichtuniversity.nl).
+We are looking forward your comments and suggestions.